-This two-part blog post is about a tool we released: RedELK.
+This multi-part blog post is about a tool we released: RedELK.
 In a few words you can describe it as a “Red Team’s SIEM”, although it actually does a few more things to ease the life of red teams.
 We released it right after our talk at BruCON 2018, and you may have already seen it at our GitHub.
 But until now we haven’t had the time to articulate our reasoning and give it a proper introduction.

 This first part covers our reasoning.
-In the second part (soon to be released) we’ll dive into the technical details, explain basic usage and show you how you can benefit from using it as a red teamer.
+A the second part (soon to be released) we’ll dive into the technical details, explain basic usage and show you how you can benefit from using it as a red teamer.

 red teaming != red teaming